HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_and_tracing_clientside/csa2t_trbl_nbllogtrc.md

 Modify the custom properties `cc.isDebug` and `cc.traceConfig` in the WP CommonComponentConfigService to enable client-side logging and tracing.

-1. In the Helm chart set WP CommonComponentConfigService cc.isDebug=true and
+1. In the Helm chart, set `WP CommonComponentConfigService cc.isDebug=true` and

 2. Set the value of the property `cc.traceConfig` property for WP CommonComponentConfigService to a value that represents a correctly formatted JavaScript array of strings.
 Each string in the array is the name of the component that you want to trace.
 You can use the wildcard character asterisk \(`**\***`\) for multiple matching.